 - To make the meringue, start by preheating the oven to around 100°C

-- Whisk the egg whites until they form peaks which can stand on their own.
+- Whisk the egg whites until they form peaks that stand on their own.

 - Add a dash of vanilla extract and mix.